noahats/noahats.github.io/index.md

 * Time to first attack was short.
 Within minutes of opening the NSG, the honeypot was being actively scanned and brute-forced.
 * Attempt volume was of a high magnitude that I was not expecting.
 My obscure endpoint received thousands of logon attempts per hour.
 * Source geography was well distributed.
-Some countries made more attempts than others, but eventually, traffic was coming from nearly every continent.
+Some countries made more attempts than others, but eventually, traffic was coming from all over the world.
 * Attempted usernames matched common brute-force dictionaries.
 This is a clear argument for renaming default admin accounts and enforcing MFA.

 ## **Skills demonstrated**